Professor Gordon Simpson

 I am a Principal Investigator in Plant Sciences and also within The Centre for Gene Expression & Regulation.
 My position is jointly supported by the University of Dundee and the James Hutton Institute.
 A film of the group being introduced to GRE is available here.

-I teach Genetics (BS31005) to Level 3 biology students and Advanced Gene Regulation & Expression (BS42010) and Advanced Plant Science (BS42005) to Level 4 Honours students.
+I teach Genetics (BS31005) and Gene Regulation & Expression to Level 3 biology students.
+I teach Advanced Gene Regulation & Expression (BS42010) and Advanced Plant Science (BS42005) to Level 4 Honours students.
 I am a tutor on the Level 3 Art, Science & Visual Thinking Course (DJ31001) and also on the Level 5 Integrated Masters (iMSci) course.
 I have taught connections between RNA and disease to Level 1 medical students, plant development to Level 3 biology students and taught on the MRes course Crops for the Future.
 My lab tutors Level 3 Gene Regulation and Expression (BS31006) and hosts Honours undergraduates and Masters students undertaking their research projects.
 My lab regularly hosts Masters and Erasmus Exchange students from overseas.
 I was the first Dundee University Mentor for the Gatsby Charitable Trust.